diegocasmo/diegocasmo-me/app/_posts/2015-05-27-simple-bdd-backbone-views.md

   event.preventDefault()
 {% endhighlight %}

 The last thing to test in the view are methods.
 View methods shouldn’t be cumbersome with complicated logic and business rules.
 As I said above, the view doesn’t need to know anything about the application.
-As a result of this, I will simply test if the view calls the appropriate model function (`setComment`), that is, test if it correctly delegates the action to the model.
+As a result of this, I will test if the view calls the appropriate model function (`setComment`), that is, test if it correctly delegates the action to the model, and if the it returns itself from the `render` method (to allow for chaining).

 {% highlight coffeescript %}
 describe 'Methods', ->

+  describe '#render', ->

+    it 'returns the view object', ->
+      expect(@view.render()).toEqual(@view)

   describe '#setComment', ->